Wide Reads

 Key Quotes & Analysis

-"Never say of anything, 'I have lost it,' but, 'I have restored it.'"
+"Never say of anything, "I have lost it," but, "I have restored it.""

 — Epictetus

-Context: Opening instruction on how to reframe any loss
+Context: Opening language rule for any loss

 In Today's Words: